Allegiance

 that God alone “changes times and seasons, He removes kings and sets up

-GOD’S PURPOSES
+HIS PURPOSES

 It begins in the first paragraph of the Book.

-Despite the downfall of the Kingdom of
+Despite the downfall of Judah, God used

-the prophet to do what none of the astrologers, priests, “wise men,” economists,
+prophet to do what none of the astrologers, priests, “wise men,” economists,

-influenced the course of the Empire - (Daniel 2:1-49).
+which he influenced the course of the Empire - (Daniel 2:1-49).

 God uses His sovereignty and power to

-He is never surprised by historical events or political changes.
+never surprised by historical events or political changes.
 Kingdoms endure

 until He decides otherwise.
 Rulers who arrogate to themselves any prerogative